-Windows PC users need a good antivirus program to ward off malware attacks, to keep their computers running efficiently and to safeguard their online identities and personal information.
+Windows PC users need a strong antivirus program to ward off malware attacks, to keep their computers running efficiently, and to safeguard their online identities and personal information.
 Paid antivirus suites have many features to protect children online, manage security on mobile devices, and monitor a computer's firewall, software updates and other features.
 But some users just don't want to — or can't — pay a yearly subscription fee for those extra features.

 If that describes you, you've come to the right place.
-We've evaluated the most widely used free antivirus programs based on malware protection, system impact, ease of use and useful extra features.
+We've evaluated the most widely used free antivirus programs based on their malware protection, system impact, ease of use and useful extra features.

 How We Tested

 To evaluate installation, ease of use, interface and performance impact, we installed each AV program on the same Asus X555LA laptop, which ran Windows 10 and featured an Intel Core i3-4005U processor, 6GB of RAM and 36GB of data on a 500GB hard drive.